Learn the facts about the Post-9/11 G.I. Bill here, including dispelling common myths.

 - 40% – 90 or more days

 For eligible veterans, the GI Bill may also provide up to $1,000 per year for books and a basic housing allowance (at the rate of E-5 with dependents, zip code 44118).
-For JCU the stipend is currently $1,437 per month.
-The university has also established alternative low-cost housing options near campus for veterans.
+For JCU the housing stipend is currently $1,590 per month.

 For a full listing of rates for all chapters of GI Bill benefits, see here.